DR Congo Battles Intensify, Western Nations Ask Citizens To Leave Goma

 AFP

-Goma, DR Congo: The DR Congo army and M23 on Friday clashed outside Goma as the UK, US and France urged citizens to leave the main city in DR Congo's volatile east, warning the situation could deteriorate rapidly.
+Goma, DR Congo: The DR Congo army and M23 fighters clashed outside Goma on Friday as the UK, US and France urged citizens to leave the main city in the country's volatile east, warning the situation could deteriorate rapidly.

-Since peace talks failed, M23 fighters backed by Rwandan troops have gained swathes of territory in eastern Democratic Republic of Congo in recent weeks, triggering a humanitarian crisis and ringing the provincial capital, which is home to a million people.
+Since peace talks failed, the militia group backed by Rwandan troops has gained swathes of territory in mineral-rich eastern Democratic Republic of Congo in recent weeks, triggering a humanitarian crisis and ringing the provincial capital, which is home to a million people.

-The United States, Britain and France called on nationals to leave Goma while airports and borders are still open, in online statements or in messages sent directly by email or SMS.
+US, British and French nationals were urged to leave Goma while airports and borders were still open, in online statements or in messages sent directly by email or text.

+With fighting intensifying, the United Nations mission in DRC, MONUSCO, said Friday that its peacekeepers were fighting against the M23.

+MONUSCO's Quick Reaction Forces have "been actively engaged in intense combat", the UN said in a statement, adding that "over the past 48 hours MONUSCO heavy artillery fire carried out fire missions against M23 positions".

 "The number of displacements is now over 400,000 people this year alone, almost double the number reported last week," Matthew Saltmarsh, a spokesman for the UN refugee agency (UNHCR), told a news briefing in Geneva on Friday.

-Saltmarsh said the UNHCR is "gravely concerned about the safety and security of civilians and internally displaced people (IDP)", in the east.
+Saltmarsh said UNHCR is "gravely concerned about the safety and security of civilians and internally displaced people" in the east.

 "Heavy bombardments caused families from at least nine displacement sites on the periphery of Goma to flee into the city to seek safety and shelter," he said, adding that many were living rough.

-"We are exchanging fire with the enemy on the Kanyamahoro-Kibumba axis, it is violent," a security source told AFP on condition of anonymity.

-The M23 was also present in the town of Sake on Friday, according to a military source.
-Sake, about 20 kilometres west of Goma, witnessed intense fighting the previous day.
+Military sources said clashes took place all day about 20 kilometres (12 miles) west of Goma, where cuts to mobile and internet networks as well as electricity were frequent.

-Congolese army helicopters headed towards Sake Friday morning, with explosions heard in western districts of the town, although it was not clear how intense the fighting was.
+Witnesses said Congolese military helicopters headed Friday towards M23 positions around Sake -- 25 kilometres northwest of Goma -- with explosions heard in western districts of the town, although it was not clear how intense the fighting was.

-Congolese President Felix Tshisekedi is due to hold a defence council meeting during the day, following a crisis meeting on Thursday.
+President Felix Tshisekedi was due to hold a defence council meeting during the day, following a crisis meeting on Thursday.

 The military governor of North Kivu, General Peter Cirimwami, died Friday morning, according to military and UN sources.